Chart Color Schemes

 The level of residential development activity in Stanhope Gardens - Parklea is very low in comparison to the average area assessed nationally by AreaSearch

-Compared to Greater Sydney and nationally, Stanhope Gardens - Parklea has significantly less development activity, reflecting market maturity and possible development constraints.
-All recent developments have been detached houses, maintaining the area's traditional suburban character with a focus on family homes.
-With around 4606 people per dwelling approval, the market is highly mature.
-By 2041, Stanhope Gardens - Parklea is expected to grow by 1664 residents.
-If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and driving price growth.
+The population has been declining recently, but development activity has been adequate relative to this decline, benefiting buyers as new homes are built at an average expected construction cost of $817,000, indicating a focus on the premium segment.
+Compared to Greater Sydney and nationally, Stanhope Gardens - Parklea has significantly less development activity, which generally supports stronger demand and values for established homes due to limited new supply.
+Recent development has been entirely detached houses, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space, reflecting a highly mature market with around 4606 people per dwelling approval.
+By 2041, Stanhope Gardens - Parklea is expected to grow by 1,664 residents.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Looking ahead, Stanhope Gardens - Parklea is expected to grow by 1,664 residents through to 2041.
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.